duckzland/jxminer/README.md

 - GPU Core speed level control for both AMD and Nvidia GPU
 - GPU Power level control for Nvidia GPU
 - GPU Memory level control for Nvidia GPU
-- SystemD monitoring for rebooting server when GPU crashed
+- Systemd monitoring for rebooting server when GPU crashed
 - Notification system for sending json data to designated server
 - CPU miner using xmr-rig
-- GPU miner supported: ccminer, claymore, xmr-rig(cpu only), ethminer, ewbf, sgminer
+- GPU miner supported: ccminer, claymore, ethminer, ewbf, sgminer
 - Notification to Slack
+- Casing and GPU fan control with curve
+- Detect if hashrate is lower than expected value and reboot the machine (or just reboot the miner) when it happens

 ## Requirement